How to Grow, Care and Propagate Million Hearts Plant (Dischidia ruscifolia)

 Million Hearts Plant has a small root system so frequent repotting is not necessary.
 Repot the plant at the beginning of the growing season only when it becomes crowded in its current pot.

 Use a pot 1 size larger and one that has a drainage hole to avoid soggy soil as it can lead to root-rot disease.
 Use a shallow pot as the plant has small roots.
-Check out these succulents pots available on Amazon.
+Take a look at these succulents pots available on Amazon.

 Pruning